unterberg-dev/react-classmate/README.md

 ## Upcoming

+- bug / troubleshoot - lib is enforcing classnames, classnames set by ref will be overwritten as soon component rerenders
+  - needs a small article in the docs
 - Variants for `rc.extend`
 - named lib import for CommonJS (currently only `.default`) -- Means we need to remove the named export in the ts file to not duplicate IDE import suggestions: